 While this may seem alarming, it would still be very difficult for the data center (or third party) to gather useful information because:

-- The traffic remains encrypted on the VPN tunnel, which right now is considered to be unbreakable (256-bit OpenVPN).
+- The traffic remains encrypted on the VPN tunnel, which right now is considered to be unbreakable (256-bit AES OpenVPN).

 - Correlating outgoing traffic with incoming traffic is extremely difficult.
 (Theoretically, traffic correlation for some users may be possible through advanced statistical analysis and studying traffic patterns, although this remains extremely difficult.)